A critical review of recent GAIA wide binary gravity tests: Posterior scalings in the results of B24

-Figure 12 in Banik et al. also illustrates the difficulty in dealing with a sample where no kinematic contaminants have been excluded or independently constrained.
-From Fig. 10 in that study it is obvious that pure wide binaries essentially end before a $\tilde{v}=1.5$ limit, so that the extensive distributions observed beyond this limit in their Fig. 12 are due to kinematic contaminants.
+Figure 12 in B24 also illustrates the difficulty in dealing with a sample where no kinematic contaminants have been excluded or independently constrained.
+From Fig. 10 in that study it is obvious that pure wide binaries end before $\tilde{v}=1.8$ values, so that the extensive distributions observed beyond this limit in their Fig. 12 are due to kinematic contaminants.
 This alerts to the fact that that same level of kinematic contaminants will also be present in the crucial $0<\tilde{v}<1.5$ region, clearly a contribution comparable or larger than the difference between the models being tested, as seen in their Fig. 12.
-We note also that in this same figure in Banik et al. (2024), results for the $5<(s_{2D}/kau)<12$ range clearly favour the MOND model over the Newtonian one.
-Also, the enhanced presence of kinematic contaminants and the concern over the presence of nearby perturbers (this last not explicitly excluded or modelled in this study), seriously bring into question the value of their results in their fairly mixed, widest $12<(s_{2D}/kau)<30$ region, as a discriminant between the theories being tested.
-This last points appear entirely inconsistent with the claimed 19$\sigma$ preference of the Newtonian model over the MOND one.
+This last point applies also to the error bars shown, either the level of kinematic contaminants present, or the internal error bars of the study due to the presence of observational noise are each comparable to the difference between the models being compared.
+We note also that in this same figure in B24, results for the $5<(s_{2D}/kau)<12$ range appear to favour the MOND model over the Newtonian one, although as argued in B24, this is a purely subjective impression, as such a preference is actually limited to a small number of $\tilde{v}$ cells.
+Also, the enhanced presence of kinematic contaminants and the concern over the presence of nearby perturbers (this last not explicitly excluded beyond 2/3 the binary separation for faint {\it Gaia} sources, or modelled in this study), bring into question their results in their fairly mixed, widest $12<(s_{2D}/kau)<30$ region, although as argued in B24, this last $s_{2D}$ bin is of little consequence to the overall assessment.
+Still, { these} last points bring into question the claimed 19$\sigma$ preference of the Newtonian model over the MOND one, as even a 6$\sigma$ preference between alternatives typically appears as an extremely clear predominance of the preferred model, significantly above the presence of contaminants or error levels.
+As we show in Section (5.2), accounting for the presence of internal variance due to noise in the procedure of B24, leads to significantly different conclusions to those presented in B24.